infinum/frontend-handbook/React/Testing best practices.md

 **Avoid unnecessary "is rendering" test**

-Since we have no value in testing wether our component will correctly render, avoid writing this type of tests and focus on more valuable tests instead.
+Since we have no value in testing whether our component will correctly render, avoid writing these type of tests and focus on more valuable tests instead.

 ### Naming Convention

 Tests should have meaningful names and should be nested properly by following the next pattern:

-1. Root `describe` must be named after component/page/hook/util we're testing
+1. Root `describe` must be the same as the component/page/hook/util we're testing
-2. Nested `describe`s must have `when` prefix (to indicate specific scenarios)
+2. Nested `describe`s must have the `when` prefix (to indicate specific scenarios)
 3. Description of `it` must be a use case sentence

 An example: